Hello and welcome to podcast of the Lotus Eaters episode 1269 on this the 8th of October.

 This isn't a comet.

-Um wait, the tail is pointing the wrong way.
+Wait, the tail is pointing the wrong way.

-Because the people the naysayers are saying, Oh, it's just outgassing that happens to be pointing towards the sun.
+Because the people, the naysayers, are saying, oh, it's just outgassing that happens to be pointing towards the sun.

-Uh yeah, we've never seen it before and it's unique, but it's possible, so uh it's just it's just a comet.
+Yeah, we've never seen it before and it's unique, but it's possible.

 Let's just look at the actual data.